 That makes finding the best credit card that works for you can be daunting.
 There are so many credit card choices available, that finding the right one based on your needs can be overwhelming.

-However, a credit card search in Credit Karma allows you select the categories that fit your need and your situation.
+However, a credit card search allows you to select the categories that fit your needs and your situation.
 Thereafter, you’re given a choice of credit cards to browse that match your search.

-As I discovered, this credit card search tool comes in handy when looking for a credit card with good ratings for an 18 year to start building credit with.
+I found using a credit card search tool comes in handy when looking for a credit card with good ratings for an 18 year old to start building credit with.

 However, when searching for the right credit card, as a consumer I don’t just want to see a list of credit cards.
 I also want to see credit card reviews.
 What experiences have people had with the listed cards?
 Is customer service responsive?